Making it easier for people within metro Atlanta to go from where they are to where they need to be within the region.

-- Fulton County – can hold a referendum for additional a 0.2 percent sales tax for transit
+- Fulton County – can hold a referendum for additional a 0.2 percent sales tax for non heavy rail transit.

 All existing transit agencies still exist and will continue to exist.
 These include MARTA, the Georgia Regional Transportation Authority, the State Road and Tollway Authority, the Atlanta Regional Commission, Gwinnett County Transit, CobbLinc, CATS and others.

 The Metropolitan Atlanta Rapid Transit Authority ,will have with exclusive authority for operating region’s existing heavy rail system, including any new heavy rail projects.
 MARTA controls its current local funding and federal formula funding, and its legal contractual obligations are unaffected.

 The Georgia Regional Transportation Authority’s (GRTA) authority over the Transportation Improvement Program (TIP), the Developments of Regional Impact and the Governor’s Development Council remain intact as they exist today.